janikvonrotz/olmoto/README.md

 # Bug

+* New user doesn't work
+* Reactive participants counter on event list (action is not fired, goes straight to detail view)
 * Fix user search
 * Mobile event view does not load (edit works fine) -> lags a lot.

 # Done

+* Theme the app and MarkdownEditor
+* Event view - GoogleMaps
 * Add Roboto font
 * Add file version preview
 * Update button and position on every view and make sure structure of Cards are valid